dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 9
 <span style="margin:0em 0 0em 9em">(a)</span><span style="margin:0em 0 0em 17em">(b)</span>

-<span class="figurenumber">Figure G.7.</span> Regions around the British Isles where peak tidal flows exceed 1 m/s.
-The six darkly-coloured regions are included in table G.8:
+<div class='caption'><span class="figurenumber">Figure G.7.</span> Regions around the British Isles where peak tidal flows exceed 1 m/s.
+The six darkly-coloured regions are included in table G.8:</div>
 1.  the English channel (south of the Isle of Wight);
 2.  the Bristol channel;
 3.  to the north of Anglesey;